 Learning to replace strings on your harp can be daunting until you've tied the knot enough times that you remember it.
 Harp Spectrum used to have a decent article (with pictures) that will remind you how to do this.
 If you can find it, please let me know.
 There's a helpful movie at The Harp Herald about string knots.

 Fingerings can be very personal and there are many reasons one might choose one option over another.
-Read here for new ways to think about fingerings as a harpist.

 Sometimes thinking enharmonically makes a passage easier to play, either on pedal harp or lever harp.
 This webpage includes a (hopefully growing) collection of hints that will help you find ways to make enharmonic spellings simplify and expand your harp playing.
 Examples from harp sheet music included.